-Lake County is home to over 1,000 lakes and it’s the geographical center of the state.
+Lake County, Florida is home to over 1,000 lakes and it’s the geographical center of the state.
 It’s often called “Real Florida” or “Old Florida” – beauty and allure that pre-date Disney or Universal by decades.

 This area of Central Florida certainly offers enough adventures to entertain the kids – our kids adored every second.
 But it’s not built for kids…with flashing lights and neon signs.
 Some restaurants don’t even offer a kids’ menu.

-Grantham Point, also known as Lighthouse Park, quickly became a favorite place for us during our short stay in Mount Dora.
+Grantham Point Park, also known as Lighthouse Park, quickly became a favorite place for us during our short stay in Mount Dora.

 Don’t miss the large alligator art honoring “Old Joe” – a 15ft alligator that used to hang out in this area.
 You’ll see it as you move from Grantham Point toward the Palm Island Boardwalk entrance.

 Palm Island Park includes the boardwalk and several nature trails spread over 8-acres.
 We saw a ton of wildlife here, so bring your binoculars!

 Across the street from the boardwalk and lighthouse is Gilbert Park.
 The boys loved playing here on the huge playground.
 We also enjoyed listening to live music during the Founder’s Day Festival – the locals told us there are several annual festivals held here throughout the year.
 Bring your own lawn chair or blanket and a picnic!

 I was surprised to learn that the chain of lakes in Lake County, also known as the Harris Chain, is a very popular area for sea planes.
 The thousands of connected acres of generally calm water provide an abundance of landing locations, which is apparently something you want to be able to do when aloft in a plane.